Pope Pius XI: Relations with East Asia

 Under Pius XI, papal relations with East Asia were marked by the rise of the Empire of Japan to prominence, as well as the unification of China under Chiang Kai-shek.
 In 1922 he established the position of Apostolic Delegate to China, and the first person in that capacity was Celso Benigno Luigi Costantini.
+Costantini's focus was to implement the directives of the encyclical Maximum illud.
+In some historical views, Costantini's arrival in China marks the end of the French religious protectorate in China.

 On 1 August 1928, the Pope addressed a message of support for the political unification of China.
 Following the Japanese invasion of Manchuria in 1931 and the creation of Manchukuo, the Holy See recognized the new state.
 On 10 September 1938, the Pope held a reception at Castel Gandolfo for an official delegation from Manchukuo, headed by Manchukuoan Minister of Foreign Affairs Ts'ai Yün-sheng.